-Once their heads stop reeling, U.S. taxpayers may be gobsmacked to learn what's in the new tax law that hurled through Congress and was signed by President Donald Trump with breathtaking speed.
+Tax filers may be in for some jolts thanks to the tax law that hurled through Congress late last year and was signed by President Donald Trump with breathtaking speed.

-While it offers tax cuts for corporations and most people, the law also ends or scales back familiar tax breaks and makes other changes you probably haven't heard about.
+While it offers tax cuts for corporations and most people, the law also ends or scales back familiar tax breaks and makes other changes you may not have heard about.

 How does it affect you?
-Here are 16 surprising ways the law could change your return.
+Here are 16 surprising ways the law is shaking up taxes.

 1. No more deducting moving expenses